NoTabaco/js-basics/README.md

-# Repository for js-basics.
+# Repository for js-basics

-With VanillaJS
+With VanillaJS.